LeeGrobler/kpn-assessment/README.md

 ## Running the App

 ```
-npm run serve
+npm run dev
 ```

-This starts a local development server at http://localhost:8080 (default configuration).
+This starts a local development server at http://localhost:3000 (default configuration).
 It features hot-reloading, so the app will automatically reload if you make changes to the source files.